Harington Point: Wildlife

 The settlement of Harington Point is the closest residential area to Taiaroa Head, the only mainland Northern royal albatross colony in the world, as well as several other regionally important wildlife colonies.
 Between Harington Point and Taiaroa Head is Pilot's Beach, where little blue penguins are seen returning to nest at dusk.
 Over the hills southwest of Harington Point is the Otago Penguin Eco Restoration Alliance (OPERA), a nesting colony of yellow-eyed penguins.

 All three offer public tours of the respective wildlife colonies.
 Wellers Rock wharf, just south of Harington Point, is the base for boat cruises and tours exploring the sea and bird life in the area.

+The harbour water was a historic habitat for cetaceans especially southern right whales, but the whales have now become an infrequent sight, following the establishment of the area as a major shore whaling ground and their migratory patterns destroyed.